Goole: Docks

 Three locks keep the water in 37 acre of floating docks at a constant depth of 6 m by preventing the level from rising and falling with the tides in the River Ouse.
 Once ships are within the complex, eight docks provide a total quayside of 3 mi.
 Beside the docks are transit sheds where cargo is stored, many of them equipped with overhead cranes.
-Unlike many ports every one of the eight docks has been in full commercial operation since its construction in the period from 1826 to 1912.
+Unlike many ports, every one of the eight docks has been in full commercial operation since its construction in the period from 1826 to 1912.

-For most of its life the port was most associated with the shipment of coal and associated cargoes, including the importation of pit props.
-With the demise of mining the former Timber Pond became a marina, trading under the name Goole Boathouse.
+For most of its life, the port was most associated with the shipment of coal and associated cargoes, including the importation of pit props.
+With the demise of mining, the former Timber Pond became a marina, trading under the name Goole Boathouse.
 It has berths for 150 boats.

-After a period of decline commodities were replaced by containers, the export of steel and the import of timber from north-eastern Europe.
-Today the Port of Goole has regular cargo liner services to Norway, Sweden, Finland, Germany, the Netherlands, Belgium, France, Spain, Morocco and South Africa and a transshipment route to Europort, Rotterdam.
+After a period of decline, commodities were replaced by containers, the export of steel and the import of timber from north-eastern Europe.
+Today, the Port of Goole has regular cargo liner services to Norway, Sweden, Finland, Germany, the Netherlands, Belgium, France, Spain, Morocco and South Africa and a transshipment route to Europort, Rotterdam.

 Sport

 Goole Town Cricket Club supports local cricket teams.
 Of its three teams, the first team plays in the club cricket York & District Senior League.
 A new clubhouse was constructed in 1996 providing facilities and a bar.

 Rugby Union is played close to the cricket club at Westfield Banks, sharing facilities with Goole Tennis Club and Goole Viking Striders running club.
 Goole RUFC currently fields two teams, the first team playing in Yorkshire Division Two.

+From 2025, Goole Vikings rugby league club will compete in League 1.

 Goole Tennis Centre is a nine-court tennis club on the Westfield Banks site.